cmb69/fa_xh/README.md

 Icons inserted in the HTML source code view with the more common `<i>` will be removed!

+#### TinyMCE 5

+You need a recent version of TinyMCE 5 to use the fontawesome plugin, in which case TinyMCE 5 loads the plugin automatically, if the chosen init supports it in its configuration.

+Use `Tools` → `Font Awesome` to select and insert the desired Font Awesome icon.

+The fontawesome plugin for TinyMCE 5 supports only icons marked up as `<span>`.
+Icons inserted in the HTML source code view with the more common `<i>` will be removed!

 #### CKEditor

 You need at least CKEditor 2.2 to use the fontawesome plugin,